Is your air conditioning acting weird? Chances are, it’s trying to tell you something.

-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-An air conditioner leaking water can be a frequent issue.
+A cooling system leaking water can be a frequent issue.
 One of the most common causes of an air conditioner leak is a plugged condensate drain line.
-The condensate drain line is responsible for removing unwanted moisture from the air conditioning system.
-When this line becomes slow or stopped up with dirt, particles or mold, water can back up and start to leak.
+The condensate drain line is responsible for removing extra moisture from the air conditioning system.
+When this line becomes clogged with dirt, dust or mold, water can back up and start to come out of the unit.

 Why Is My Air Conditioner Freezing Up?

-Why Is My Air Conditioner So Loud?
+Why Does My Air Conditioner Make So Much Noise?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Won'y My Air Conditioning Blow Cold Air?

 As with lots of air conditioner woes, the root cause of uncommon noises is often something that can be reduced by regular air conditioning maintenance.

-Call the Trusted AC Experts at Tokay
+Get in Touch with Our AC Experts at Tokay